 - CDC’s Your Guide to Masks: The CDC has much more detail to their guidance regarding wearing of masks.
 They discuss the following about masks: How to select, How to wear, How to clean and dry, How to store.

 - Resources for Masks for Children: To help support families, and the Early Intervention and early childhood education community, a list of resources to help support and teach young children about wearing a face mask.

-- Face Coverings Required flyer: Programs who would like to can print and display this flyer at your ECE program (OCDEL)
+- Face Coverings Requested and Required flyers: Programs who would like, can print and display these flyers at their ECE program.